 Teenie weenie?
 Check.
 Adorable?
 Check.
 Quiet kids on a long car drive?
 CHECK!!
 Kids love anything mini, so, of course, an adorable tin of our cutest silicone accent beads will most certainly be a hit.

 Before you make one of these, please be aware that loose beads and loose crafting materials can be dangerous for 4 years of age and under!
 Crafts are for hands, not for mouths!!!

-- your choice of loose, CaraSupply silicone accent beads (can be purchased here)
+- Your choice of loose, CaraSupply silicone accent beads

 1. Trace your clean tin on the crafting foam and cut it out; this will be the bottom of your tin.
 Flip the tin over and trace the lid side; this will be the top of your tin (the back side of the lid).